Rosettea/bunnyfetch/README.md

 go get -d ./...
 go build -ldflags "-w -s" # ldflags make the binary smaller
 ```

+# Usage
+Run `bunnyfetch`!
+Some people may notice that the color of "OS" will not match their colorscheme.
+That is because it is taken from the /etc/os-release file.
+If you wish to disable
+the feature, the `--no-distro-color` or `-d` flag can be used.

 # License
 Bunnyfetch is licensed under the MIT license.